Fouad Zahouani: Club career

 Zahouani was part of the Mohammed VI Football Academy from 2016 to 2025.

 In February 2023, he participated in the Mohammed VI U19 tournament as a left-back.
-He started in group stage matches against Olympique de Marseille and Rangers FC, helping his team eliminate PSV Eindhoven in the quarter-finals.
-The academy was eliminated in the semi-finals by AS Génération Foot on penalties.
+He started in group stage matches against Marseille and Rangers, helping his team eliminate PSV Eindhoven in the quarter-finals.
+The academy was eliminated in the semi-finals by Génération Foot on penalties.

 In January 2025, Zahouani joined Union Touarga in the Botola (Moroccan top division).
-He made his first start on 5 January 2025 in a 3–0 loss against Maghreb of Fez.
+He made his first start on 5 January 2025 in a 3–0 loss against MAS.

+On 26 June 2026, Zahouani moved to Ajax in the Netherlands on a three-year contract, initially expected to join their reserves team Jong Ajax.

 International career

 Zahouani was first called up to the Morocco U17 team in 2022 for the Arab Cup U-17 in Algeria.
 He started every match as Morocco reached the final, losing to the hosts on penalties.
 The final was followed by a widely publicised altercation between players of both sides.

 In 2023, he was part of the Morocco squad for the 2023 U-17 Africa Cup of Nations in Algeria, starting every match as Morocco finished runners-up and qualified for the 2023 FIFA U-17 World Cup.

 In October 2023, he made his debut for Morocco U18 in a friendly against England U18.
 Later that month, he was included in the final squad for the FIFA U-17 World Cup in Indonesia, where Morocco reached the quarter-finals.

 In 2024, Zahouani joined the Morocco U20 team, winning the UNAF U-20 Tournament and finishing runners-up at the 2025 U-20 Africa Cup of Nations.
 His performances earned him a place in the tournament's team of the competition.